These are Mr Saturday Night’s favourite traybakes, ever since a lady in his sister’s Florist shop brought them to work many moons ago.

 - Make the Mascarpone cream – mix the mascarpone, icing sugar and ground Coriander or Vanilla extract (if using) together until well combined.
-Chill while you wait for the base to cool.
+Chill until the base is fully cooled.

 - Whip the fresh cream and fold through the drained Pineapple.

 - Spoon the Mascarpone mix over the base, and spread it out evenly –

 - Top this with the Cream and Pineapple mixture – again, spread as evenly as possible, and into all the corners!